AdvancedResearchComputing/arc-rtd/README.md

-# Documentation for Advanced Resarch Computing at Virginia Tech
+# Documentation for Advanced Research Computing at Virginia Tech

 An initial attempt with Sphinx and ReadTheDocs.